Starmand6/op-crowdfund-dom-assurance/readme.md

 ## Lessons Learned

--   I have to remind myself that often that bug locations are not in obvious places.
+-   I have to remind myself that bug locations are often not in obvious places.
 If a particular element is not working properly, there's a good chance it is because of another element elsewhere.
-Slowing down and backing up can help bring all causes and effects into focus.
+Slowing down and backing up can help bring more causes and effects into focus.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>